nop33/si/src/content/blog/response-to-revision-1-of-the-global-digital-compact-implications-for-ai-governance/index.md

 ---
 hide: false
-title: "Response to the First Revision of the Global Digital Compact:
+title: "Analysis of the First Revision of the Global Digital Compact:
   Implications for AI Governance"
 date: 2024-05-27T14:05:51.174Z
 featuredImage: 0_2.jpeg